AhmedSaadi0/my-hyprland-config/README.md

     # set permissions for scripts
     sudo chmod +x ~/.config/hypr/scripts/*
     sudo chmod +x ~/.config/quickshell/scripts/*

-    # setup environment
-    # Not needed anymore becuase we are using nvidia.conf
-    # only use it if you think you realy need it
-    sudo cp /etc/environment /etc/environmentOLD
-    echo 'QT_QPA_PLATFORMTHEME=kde' | sudo tee -a /etc/environment

     # Copy easyeffects settings
     cp -r ~/.config/hypr/config/easyeffects ~/.config/easyeffects